 Tangible and Intangible – Business Definitions and Use

 Tangible and intangible are terms with several different meanings.
-A lot of well educated folks have a difficult time providing an all inclusive definition.
+A lot of well-educated folks have a difficult time providing an all-inclusive definition.
 Someone once described tangible as ‘something that can be burned’.
-Well, land is tangible and yet, you can’t burn it.
+Well, land is tangible, and yet, you can’t burn it.
 But the best overall definition for these terms that I heard was a synonymous statement made by a Supreme Court Justice when trying to define pornography in relation to art.
-He said something along the line of ‘I don’t have a definition, but I just know it when I see it’.
-Basically the gray area for the definition is vast.
+He said something along the lines of ‘I don’t have a definition, but I just know it when I see it’.
+The gray area for the definition is vast.
 This is true for these two terms because there are various levels of definitions related to their respective use.

 There is the classic college textbook definition.
-It is straight forward, but it doesn’t really begin to get involved in the gray area definitions.
+It is straightforward, but it doesn’t begin to get involved in the gray area definitions.
 Then there is the more extended definition as used in accounting and customarily in the traditional business setting.
-Really getting into higher thinking and use of the terms comes into play when discussing value.
-Finally, there is the relationship to each other with regards to economics and the evolving concept of wealth.
-They are similar to the theory of the Yin and the Yang of life itself.
+Getting into higher thinking and the use of the terms comes into play when discussing value.
+Finally, there is the relationship to each other with regard to economics and the evolving concept of wealth.
+They are similar to the theory of Yin and the Yang of life itself.

 Tangible and Intangible – Textbook Definition